 10. Questions & Answers

-Same as show and tell for videos, Images allows users to see what you are promoting or explaining.
+Like show and tell for videos, Images allow users to see what you are promoting or explaining.
 Authentic low-quality images are better than stock photos, but stock photos will be ok in a pinch.
 Take any startup as an example.
 Would you rather see pictures of the startup days when they worked out of a garage or highly edited over-produced corporate photos?
 Both are alright, but authenticity always wins.
 Remember to add Alt Tags to all images.